-Although the Fund does not have a carbon reduction objective pursuant to Article 9(3) of SFDR, the Investment Manager manages the portfolio to target net zero emissions by 2050 in alignment with the Paris Agreement, by actively engaging with companies held in the portfolio to commit to set a science-based target.
-Specifically, the Fund commits to investing a minimum of 40% of its NAV in companies which have established, or which have committed to establish a science-based target, with this percentage increasing to 70% by 2030 and 100% by 2040.
+The Investment Manager manages the portfolio to target net zero emissions by 2050 in alignment with the Paris Agreement by investing a portion of its holdings in companies which have established, or which have committed to establish a science-based target and by actively engaging with companies held in the portfolio to commit to set a science-based target.
+The Fund will invest in companies which have established, or have committed to establish, a science-based target and ensuring this is a minimum of 25% of the Fund's NAV (excluding cash and cash equivalents), increasing to 50% by 2030 and 100% by 2040.